kamalshingala/jenkins/README.md

   * Click OK to host your website on your localhost IIS Server.
 * Access your website by navigating to `http//localhost:allocatedport` for e.g. `http://localhost:99/`

-## Setup requirements if running from Westpac's IIS Server where https://www.westpac.com.au/bin/getJsonRates.wbc.fx.json API is allowing CORS Policy for origin
+## Setup requirements if running from Westpac's IIS Server

 * Deploy files from /wpFXCalculator to Westpac's IIS server
 * Assuming https://www.westpac.com.au/bin/getJsonRates.wbc.fx.json API allows above Westpac server as part of the Access-Control-Allow-Origin list for CORS (Cross-Origin Resource Sharing) header
 * Uncomment "fetch(`https://www.westpac.com.au/bin/getJsonRates.wbc.fx.json`)" line from /wpFXCalculator/function.js file and comment "fetch(`http://localhost:99//coversionRates.json`)" line

-## Setup requirements if running from host where https://www.westpac.com.au/bin/getJsonRates.wbc.fx.json API is blocking CORS Policy for origin
+## Setup requirements if running from your machine's IIS Server

 * Deploy files from /wpFXCalculator to your IIS server
 * Assuming https://www.westpac.com.au/bin/getJsonRates.wbc.fx.json API does not allows your server as part of the Access-Control-Allow-Origin list for CORS (Cross-Origin Resource Sharing) header
 * Uncomment "fetch(`http://localhost:99//coversionRates.json`)" line from /wpFXCalculator/function.js file and comment "fetch(`https://www.westpac.com.au/bin/getJsonRates.wbc.fx.json`)" line

-##Getting Started
+## Getting Started

 * The URL to get the fx data is ``https://www.westpac.com.au/bin/getJsonRates.wbc.fx.json``.
 * For other platforms the use of frameworks, libraries, and open-source code is allowed – but please reference their use in comments in the code.
 Please use package management for open source dependencies where suitable.